10 Ways Your Body May Be Attacking Itself

 Like many autoimmune diseases, signs and symptoms of MS vary widely—depending on the amount of nerve damage and which nerves are affected, and often include problems with vision, balance, muscle control, and other bodily functions.
 While those severe MS may lose the ability to walk independently or at all, others may have milder symptoms, or experience long periods of remission without any new issues.

-Recommendation: Many who have MS are able to live long and happy lives, with the proper support.
+The Remedy Rx: Many who have MS are able to live long and happy lives, with the proper support.
 Early warning signs to watch out for include tingling and numbness, pains and spasms, balance problems, dizziness and bladder issues.

 Rheumatoid arthritis, or RA, affects more than 1.3 million Americans—and more than 75% of RA patients are women, according to the American College of Rheumatology.
 While the disease most often strikes between the ages of 30 and 50, it can start at any age.
 RA is characterized by joint pain, stiffness, and inflammation—usually at its worst in the morning.
 The hands, wrists, and feet are most commonly affected—and those with RA describe tender, warm, swollen joints that can sometimes appear red when inflamed.
 While this is primarily a joint disease, rheumatoid arthritis can also affect your organs, such as your lungs, skin, eyes, and heart.

-Recommendation: Advancements in physiotherapy and medication have helped make this disease more manageable.
-Pay particular attention to symmetry: it’s common for those affected by RA to experience symptoms in the same joints on both sides of the body.
+The Remedy Rx: Advancements in physiotherapy and medication have helped make this disease more manageable.
+Pay particular attention to symmetry: it's common for those affected by RA to experience symptoms in the same joints on both sides of the body.

 Known as the disease of a thousand faces, due to its complex nature, lupus is a serious disease most often diagnosed in young women between the ages of 15 and 44.
 According to the Lupus Foundation of America, this disease is often called "the great imitator" because its symptoms are often the same as those of rheumatoid arthritis, fibromyalgia, Lyme disease, diabetes, and several heart, lung, muscle, and bone diseases.